Loaded Pulled Pork Sweet Potatoes

 - 1 ½ to 2 cups leftover pulled pork, warmed*

-- about ½ cup pepper jack or cheddar cheese**
+- about ½ cup shredded regular or dairy free cheddar cheese

 - Place in the oven and bake for about 1 hour to 1 hour and 20 minutes.
 You can check for doneness by carefully inserting a knife into the potato - it should glide easily into the potato (and not feel resistance).
 When done, remove from the oven, unwrap the foil and let cool slightly.